 One of the co-founders of Moving Beans was featured today in a major national newspaper, with a daily readership of more than 2,000,000 people.
-The story covers her inspiration behind Moving Beans, and about the founding moments and the journey ever since.
+The story covers her inspiration behind the compostable coffee pods and Moving Beans, and about the founding moments and the journey ever since.
 Her story reads as follows:

 “I’ve always loved coffee and used to drink seven cups a day in my 30s.
 I wouldn’t recommend this!
 At the time I was working at a synchrotron particle accelerator, which produces a special light that allows us to study the chemical components of materials.
 The light lasts only a week at a time, so often I had to work for three days without sleep.